Reena Spaulings: Summary

 The next day, Reena works at the gallery and provides an overview of the paintings she's guarding, including Manet's Young Lady in 1866.
-Reena recalls the night before, stitching together the memories she still has interwoven with the descriptions of paintings and thesymbolisms around her.
+Reena recalls the night before, stitching together the memories she still has interwoven with the descriptions of paintings and the symbolisms around her.
 Maris visits Reena at work and gives her a business card, proposing to Reena that she be a model is her upcoming photo shoot.
 Reena ponders, and accepts the invitation.